 Smoked Salmon Chowder

-This soup comes together in less than 30 minutes, is made in one pot, and tastes like you spent several hours putting it together.
+Smoked Salmon Chowder comes together in less than 30 minutes, is made in one pot, and tastes like you spent several hours putting it together.
+Be careful when heating the chowder at the end after adding the cream.
+Don't let it boil too hard or the cream will separate.

 Servings: 4 -6